top of page

 Dye Release

-• Leave the mixture in a warm place for about 2 hours
+• Leave the mixture in a warm place for about 2 hours.
+This allows the lawsone dye to fully release.

 Application